byamashiro/ICS110/README.md

 Analytical Question
 =========================
 -Is the maximum proton flux at Earth correlated to the intensity of solar flares on the Sun?
--Are properties of interplanetary space, such as solar wind speed or temperature, indicators of maximum proton flux at Earth?
+-Are properties of interplanetary space, such as solar wind speed or temperature, indicators of maximum proton flux at Earth?\n
 -What are the statistical deviations from the background during intense solar events?

 Data